shu8/cap-editor/docs/user-manual.md

 The interface for all three of these options is the same.
 Editing alerts is split into 6 steps:

-1. Metadata: the status, message type, scope, references of the alert
+1. Metadata: the status, message type, references of the alert (if message type is Public or Cancel)
 2. Category: what type(s) of alert this is
 3. Map: the exact regions affected by the alert
 4. Data: the start/end time, severity/certainty/urgency of the alert, and the recommended actions to be taken